 Toenail fungus is notoriously difficult to cure and rarely goes away on its own.
 Standard treatments are only moderately effective and, even when they work, the fungus may return.
 Which treatment you choose depends on the severity of the condition, the cost and other medical conditions you may have.

 Mainstream toenail fungus treatments

-Oral antifungal drugs have been considered the gold standard treatment.
-The most common one used in the U.S. is terbinafine (Lamisil), which kills the fungus directly, rather than just halting its growth.
-Though more effective and safer than other oral antifungals, it still has potential side effects, including stomach upset, rash, headaches and, rarely, liver damage (thus, periodic blood tests are usually advised).
+Prescription oral antifungal drugs.
+Terbinafine (Lamisil) is more effective and safer than other oral antifungals, but it still has potential side effects, including stomach upset, rash, headaches, and, rarely, liver damage (thus, periodic blood tests are usually advised).
+It works by killing the fungus directly, rather than just halting its growth.
 Terbinafine can interact with other drugs and can’t be used by certain people, including women who are or may become pregnant and anyone with liver disease.
 Some health care providers now use “pulse dosing”—where the drug is taken daily for only one week a month for several months.